Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Developer must allow guest users without logins to access an Amazon Cognito-enabled site to view files stored within an Amazon S3 bucket.
 How should the Developer meet these requirements?

 - [ ] Create a blank user ID in a user pool, add to the user group, and grant access to AWS resources.
-- [x] Create a new identity pool, enable access to authenticated identities, and grant access to AWS resources.
+- [x] Create a new identity pool, enable access to unauthenticated identities, and grant access to AWS resources.
 - [ ] Create a new user pool, enable access to authenticated identifies, and grant access to AWS resources.
 - [ ] Create a new user pool, disable authentication access, and grant access to AWS resources.